Colleges & universities: a constant in American history | by David A. Tomar

 The University of Kentucky is one of the state’s 24 public universities.
 Other notable institutions in this category include Western Kentucky University and the University of Louisville.
 The latter of these not only sponsors its own notable men’s basketball program but its on-campus art museum can also lay claim to one of the history’s most recognized works of art in Rodin’s The Thinker.

 Among its 28 non-profit private schools, Berea College (located in a town by the same name), is notable both for its excellence and its accessibility.
-In addition to recently topping U.S. News & World Report’s list of most comprehensive colleges in the South, Berea is highly unique for admitting only students who require financial aid and consequently awarding full-ride scholarships to all students enrolled.
+In addition to recently topping U.S. News and World Report’s list of most comprehensive colleges in the South, Berea is highly unique for admitting only students who require financial aid and consequently awarding full-ride scholarships to all students enrolled.
 In spite of the fact that Berea is free to all, this is no bargain-basement education.
 Not only is Berea cited by Washington Monthly as the 3rd best liberal arts college in the nation, but 50% of its students study abroad every year.